 We want to achieve: Access to support services and programs for young people (cont.).
-To achieve this we will: Advocate for an increase in locally based health and wellbeing services to support y people (cont.). rt young Action Result Business unit Completion Measure and report on effectiveness of current integrated service provision for young people in the shire.
+To achieve this we will: Advocate for an increase in locally based health and wellbeing services to support young people (cont.).
+Action Result Business unit Completion Measure and report on effectiveness of current integrated service provision for young people in the shire.
 My Place and The Point continue to attract services to the shire for young people, with the number of contacts made with young people at My Place continuing to increase on a quarterly basis.
-Young people are increasingly accessing external specialist support services, along with Council-delivered programs such as holiday programs, after- school programs and one-on-one support.
+Young people are increasingly accessing external specialist support services, along with Council-delivered programs such as holiday programs, afterschool programs and one-on-one support.
 Evaluations collected throughout 2019 from young people have demonstrated that program and service outcomes are being achieved.
 The Youth Services team is working collaboratively with the youth sector to maintain connection between professionals and vulnerable young people during the COVID-19 pandemic.
 This includes utilising online tools to host local youth network meetings and development of a local service directory.
-Community and Family Services Completed To achieve this we will: Investigate opportunities for allied services to be co-located w vith Council facilities j.
-Action Result Business unit Completion Continue to support agencies from across the region to locate in Cardinia with consideration to My Place capacity.
+Community and Family Services Completed To achieve this we will: Investigate opportunities for allied services to be co-located w vith Council facilities Action Result Business unit Completion Continue to support agencies from across the region to locate in Cardinia with consideration to My Place capacity.
 A workshop was held in August 2019 with a range of youth and community organisations, government departments and education providers to discuss: the increasing youth population growth in the shire; local service gaps and needs of young people; and to seek submissions from agencies regarding in-principle requirements to co-locate within the Community and Family Services Completed new My Place building (due for completion in February 2022).
 Eleven youth organisations and education providers are based at, or currently outreach from, the existing youth facility and participate in joint secondary consultation meetings to ensure a holistic model of care is provided to young people from the facility.
 Youth Services to partner with the Youth Support and Advocacy Service (YSAS) to strengthen advocacy for increased drug and alcohol services in Cardinia Shire for young people.
 The Point program space has provided a base for a range of programs and activities to take place for young people.
-We want to achieve: Learning apportunities for all ages and chilities we want to achieve.
-Learning opportunities for all ages and abilities.
-To achieve this we will: Advocate to the Victorian Government to partner with Council primary and secondary schools. during the developr nent of new Advocate to the Victorian Government to partner with Council during the developr Business unit nent of new Completion
+We want to achieve: Learning opportunities for all ages and abilities.
+To achieve this we will: Advocate to the Victorian Government to partner with Council during the development of new primary and secondary schools.
+Action Result Business unit Completion Identify the need for new schools annually and advocate to the Victorian Government and local MPs for the allocation of funding in the Annual pipeline meeting was held in September with the Department of Education and Training and Victorian School Building Authority to identify future school priorities based Office of the General Manager - Liveable Communities Completed